Courgette and goat cheese soup and raucous men

 Apparently I need a psychiatrist

 When I was still in a lot of pain two months later, I made an appointment with my gastroenterologist.
 My husband has always accompanied me in the past when I visited this particular doctor; perhaps I had sensed the need for a male presence in the face of latent misogyny?
 For this appointment though, I was alone.
-I had hardly had time to speak before the doctor started to fire off his absolute certainties: the problems I had been having did not come from my stomach, the implication being that they came from my head.
+I had hardly had time to speak before the doctor started to fire off his absolute certainties: the problems I had been having did not come from my stomach.
+The implication was that they came from my head.
 When I finally managed to squeeze in a few words between his increasingly incoherent rants, I asked how, in that case, had the cortisone/omeprazole/paracetamol cocktail I had been taking helped with the pain.
 ‘Placebo effect!‘ was his categorical and loudly shouted reply.
 He then yelled that the endoscopy I had had three years previously had not shown a problem; I must be mistaken, making it up, or perhaps in need of a psychiatrist.

 I managed to escape after about twenty minutes, feeling very shaken.
 It was only afterwards, from the sanctuary of my car, did I realise that it’s neither normal, nor OK, to feel the need to repeat to a doctor: ‘calm down, there’s no need to be so aggressive’.
 Also, I am absolutely certain that the scenario would have been different, had my husband been present.
 But why, in 2021, should I have to be ‘escorted’ to the doctor in order to be treated decently?